rharder/asyncpushbullet/readme.rst

                             script can write lines back to stdout to send a single push back.
 The first line of stdout will be the title, and subsequent lines will be the body.
+      -p EXEC_PYTHON [EXEC_PYTHON ...], --exec-python EXEC_PYTHON [EXEC_PYTHON ...]
+                            ACTION: Load the given python file and execute it by calling its on_push(p, pb) function with 2 arguments: the push that was received and a live/connected AsyncPushbullet object with which responses may be sent.
+      -t TIMEOUT, --timeout TIMEOUT
+                            Timeout in seconds to use for actions being called (default 30).
       --throttle-count THROTTLE_COUNT
                             Pushes will be throttled to this many pushes (default
                             10) in a certain number of seconds (default 10)